Recent Posts

 https://github.com/coryjfowler/MCP_CAN_lib...

-Another helpful resource is the PICAN-M schematics (PDF) as it shows the SPI connection plus the power sources for 5 VDC and 3.3 VDC.
-It also shows the serial connection (RX, TX) to connect to the NMEA 0183 port.
+Another helpful resource is the PICAN-M schematics (PDF), which show the SPI connection plus the power sources for 5 VDC and 3.3 VDC.
+They also show the serial connection (RX, TX) to the NMEA 0183 port.

 For more information on the NMEA 0183 port, see also my post: